rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-01/03-scripting.md

 </details>

-#### Calling scripts with a search-template
+#### Calling scripts with a `search-template`

 Stored scripts are not supported for runtime mappings.
 Therefore, the script has to be stored inline.
 However, we can use search templates.
-Search templates are scripts, but written in “mustache”.
+Search templates are scripts, but written in `mustache`.

 The request’s source supports the same parameters as the search API's request body. source also supports Mustache variables, typically enclosed in double curly brackets: {{my-var}}.
 When you run a templated search, Elasticsearch replaces these variables with values from params.